tensorpack/tensorpack/README.md

 	  But you can use any other wrappers within tensorpack, such as sonnet/Keras/slim/tflearn/tensorlayer/....

 2. Focus on __training speed__.
-	+	Tensorpack trainer is almost always faster than `feed_dict` based wrappers.
+	+	Speed comes for free with tensorpack.
-	  Even on a tiny CNN example, the training runs [2x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.
+	  Even on a tiny CNN example, the training runs [1.6x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.

 	+ Data-parallel multi-GPU training is off-the-shelf to use.
-It is as fast as Google's [benchmark code](https://github.com/tensorflow/benchmarks).
+It is as fast as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).

 	+ Data-parallel distributed training is off-the-shelf to use.
-It is as slow as Google's [benchmark code](https://github.com/tensorflow/benchmarks).
+It is as slow as Google's official benchmark.

 3. Focus on large datasets.
-	+ It's painful to read/preprocess data from TF.
+	+ It's painful to read/preprocess data through TF.
 Use __DataFlow__ to load large datasets (e.g. ImageNet) in __pure Python__ with multi-process prefetch.
 	+ DataFlow has a unified interface, so you can compose and reuse them to perform complex preprocessing.

 4. Interface of extensible __Callbacks__.